walmartlabs/concord-website/docs/plugins/git.md

 form value, an external invocation of the process or as output parameter from the `createPr` action.
 The example below uses the pull request identifier `myPrId`, that was populated with a value in the `createPr` action above.
+`commitMessage` is a string that can be used to post custom merge commit messages.
+If omitted, a default message is used.

 ```yaml
 flows: